turn-my-swag-on/PVS-restriction-research/README.md

 * Plugin uses **only public SourceMod/SDK natives**.
 * No engine-level modifications, VAC bypass, or protected memory access.
 * Intended for research, testing, and concept demonstration only.
-* Suitable for sharing with anti-cheat teams like FACEIT or Valve.
+* Suitable for sharing for anti-cheat purposes.

 ## Contributing